microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 **5. I am getting the error "Missing contribution (ms.vss-releaseartifact.artifact-types)" with TFS 2015 update 3 on-prem?**
 The extension isn't supported for TFS 2015 update 3, It is only supported TFS "15" RC onwards.

+**6. I am not able to see the ExternalTfs types in link artifacts UI with TFS 2015 update 2?**
+The extension isn't supported for TFS 2015 update 2, It is only supported TFS "15" RC onwards.

-**6. Where can I learn more about artifacts in Release Management?**
+**7. Where can I learn more about artifacts in Release Management?**

 You can refer to Release Management [documentation](https://msdn.microsoft.com/library/vs/alm/release/author-release-definition/understanding-artifacts) for more details.